andrewcstewart/ds4fnp/tutorials/tutorial-1.md

 ## Transforming and modeling data with dbt

 [dbt](https://www.getdbt.com) stands for "data build tool".
 It is an open source project that provides a development environment for defining and managing analytics workflows in your data warehouse.
-While Stitch (via Meltano) loads data into a database from one or more external sources, dbt transforms data into a new table from one or more existing tables (for example, raw data tables).
+While Singer (via Meltano) loads data into a database from one or more external sources, dbt transforms data into a new table from one or more existing tables (for example, raw data tables).
 This is accomplished by defining data models with basic SQL queries that utilize the Jinja templating system to dynamically reference other tables.
 If you have ever created web apps in frameworks like Flask where you programmatically populate content templated HTML, this does something very similar for SQL.
 When you run dbt, all of these templated queries and metadata are compiled into table/view definitions that are executed upon our target data warehouse.
 Take a moment to read more [here](https://docs.getdbt.com/docs/introduction).

 ### Setting up dbt